-When used as part of your research about a stock, VWAP can help you make a more detailed and confident plan for your trade.
-This can improve your overall chances of making a profit.
+VWAP can help you make a more detailed and confident plan for your trade.
+It shouldn’t decide your trades, but it can help provide confirmation.

 - VWAP is a simple indicator to use as part of your research.

-- You can better determine appropriate entry and exit points for your trade.
+- It can help determine entry and exit points for your trade.